Yukkuricraft/yukkuricraft.net/src/pages/RulesEN.md

    they attempt to consider all issues and disputes from as objective a viewpoint as possible.
    Staff members have the final say on most server matters.

-3. **Do not ero-rp (Erotic Roleplay)**
+3. **Do not create or share R18 content outside of designated spaces**

-   Do not link to NSFW material or engage in NSFW behavior in public channels.
-Furthermore, do not engage in activity that is illegal in your nation and/or the USA while on Yukkuricraft.
-The server has and will collaborate with authorities if any illegal activity is discovered in it.
+   YC's minimum age limit is 13, so be aware when minors are present.
+Furthermore, ero-rp is strictly forbidden due to risks of activity with minors, which is against U.S. law.

 4. **Do not ask for promotions**

    Promotions to staff are administered as per the server's requirement.
 The highest non-staff rank attainable is Elder, which is obtained by being a continuing positive contributor to the server's social development.
-Demanding a promotion will impact poorly on your character.
+While asking for information or offering to help is fine, demanding a promotion will impact poorly on your character.

 5. **No account fraud/Ban evasion**